starlilyth/Linux-PoolManager/README.md

 A: Your htpasswd file is in /var, so you can do: 'htpasswd /var/htpasswd username', where username is the name you want to manage.

-Q: How do I disable the defalt page password?
+Q: How do I disable the default page password?
 I dont want it anymore.

 A: Edit /etc/apache2/sites-available/default-ssl and comment out "Require valid-user", near the top.
 Then do 'apachectl restart'.